Surprise Out-of-network Bill Dispute Resolution

 - Health and accident coverage for state employees and their dependents;

 - Self-funded or self-insured employee benefit plans preempted by the Employee Retirement Income Security Act of 1974 (a.k.a.
-ERISA);
+ERISA) - your insurance card may show "ASO" or "Administrative Services Only" if you are covered under a self-funded plan;

 - Health plans that exclude out-of-network coverage unless otherwise required by law;

-- Health care services that are not covered by the health plan;
+- Health care services that the insurer denied or that are otherwise not covered by the health plan;

 - Provider or health facility charges that an individual agreed to directly pay rather than using the health plan;